ministryofjustice/moj-frontend/docs/components/notification-badge.md

 3. The user receives feedback that three messages have been marked as read, and the number on the notification badge changes from 8 to 5.

-### Using notifications
+### Using other notifications

 The notification badge is only shown when a user is logged in and viewing the service in a browser.

-This means you may need to send a notification (eg an email) if either:
+This means you may need to send a notification (for example an email) if either:
 - the task is urgent or important
-- they do not log in very often
+- some users do not log in very often

-Carry out research to find out if an email or other type of notification will be useful.
-Many internal users will be managing a lot of emails and other notifications.
+Carry out research to find out if this will be useful.

 ### Displaying the number of items

 The notification badge will display either:

-- the number of tasks (for 98 or fewer items)
+- the number of tasks if there are 98 or fewer items
-- 99+ (for 99 or more items)
+- 99+ if there are 99 or more items

 ### When there are no items